operating-function/pallas/README.md

 Pallas provides an entirely unique set of features, but is inspired by a long history of systems and language research, including MIT’s exokernel.
 Pallas collapses the distinction between database, virtual machine, and language platform, creating a stable, simple, and extensible programming environment.

 The cost to this design is a clean break with legacy systems, including Unix and most popular programming languages.
 In return, Pallas offers a set of features that are found nowhere else:
 - All application code is automatically persisted, without imports or boilerplate.
 To create a database, you write a pure function.
-System calls are included in persisted state.
+System calls are included in persisted state, and so are restarted on reboot.
 - Partially applied functions can be serialized and stored on-disk, or sent over the wire.
 Programs in mid-execution can be paused, moved to a new machine, and resumed with no impact.
 - Program execution can be parallelized via a process model.
 A single machine can spawn and manage multiple processes.
 - The system’s language blends features from both Lisp and Haskell, but uses a more readable and flexible syntax than S-expressions.
 Pallas supports metaprogramming, hot reload, and macro-based type systems.